What Is Probability? Definition Step by Step

 2. P(Ω)=1

-That is, the numbers assigned by the function must be non-negative (there are no negative probabilities), the probability that some event from all possible events occurs is equal to 1 (a certain event), and probabilities can be added if the events/sets are disjoint.
+So the numbers assigned by the function must be non-negative (there are no negative probabilities), the probability that some event from all possible ones occurs equals 1 (a certain event), and probabilities can be added if the events/sets are disjoint.

-Example Let our experiment be rolling a six-sided die.
+Suppose our random experiment consists of rolling a six-sided die.
 By “1” I mean rolling a one, and so on.

 1. Our sample space of elementary events is: \Omega =\left\{ 1,2,3,4,5,6 \right\}